kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 after your compilation phase.
 This is certainly a start, but complex pipelines cannot be created with such as simple model.
 Pipelines should also be able to fan out (parallel steps) and then merge back in.

-Distelli and BuddyWorks have the most comprehensive pipeline support.
+Distelli and Buddy have the most comprehensive pipeline support.
 Wercker also offers pipelines in a much more complex manner.
 SolanoLabs has proper [Pipeline support as a beta feature](http://docs.solanolabs.com/Beta/build-pipelines/).

 ##### Local builds